-- a) To assess the competencies, knowledge, and experience needed on the Board of Directors.
-With this in mind, to specify the skills and abilities the candidates for each vacancy should have and to weigh the time and commitment that will be required for them to be able to perform their duties effectively and ensure that non-executive Directors will have sufficient time to perform their duties properly. - b) To set a target for representation by the sex with fewer members on the Board of Directors and to draw up guidelines on how to achieve that goal. - c) To propose the Board of Directors diversity and Director selection policy to the Board of Directors and to review fulfilment yearly. - d) To review Director categories yearly.
+- a) Evaluating the required skills, knowledge and experience for the Board of Directors.
+For this purpose, it shall define the necessary functions and aptitudes for the candidates to fill each vacancy and shall evaluate the time and dedication required so they may effectively perform their functions, ensuring that the Non-Executive Directors have sufficient time available to correctly carry out their functions. - b) To set a target for representation by the sex with fewer members on the Board of Directors and to draw up guidelines on how to achieve that goal. - c) To propose the Board of Directors diversity and Director selection policy to the Board of Directors and to review fulfilment yearly.

+d) To review Director categories yearly.